Land Assembly

 Does my property have development potential?

-Next, look at neighboring properties and recent developments.
-Are nearby lots being redeveloped into townhouses, condos, or commercial projects?
-If yes, that might be a sign the area is transitioning and your property could be part of that wave.
+Look at what’s happening on surrounding lots.
+Are neighboring properties being redeveloped into townhouses, condominiums, or commercial spaces?
+If so, this indicates the area is transitioning, and your property could be part of a larger wave of development in Victoria.

 MLS® property information is provided under copyright© by the Vancouver Island Real Estate Board and Victoria Real Estate Board.
 The information is from sources deemed reliable, but should not be relied upon without independent verification.